-Material flexibility is another important factor to consider.
+Material flexibility is another crucial factor to consider.
 There is a common misconception that all soft materials are flexible and that all hard materials are stiff.
-However, when it comes to materials used in mass production, there is a difference between softness and flexibility.
-A material’s flexibility refers to its ability to bend under stress, without breaking easily.
+However, there is a difference between softness and flexibility when it comes to materials used in mass production.
+A material’s flexibility refers to its ability to bend under stress without breaking easily.

-Weight is the fourth and final consideration when it comes to choosing an injection moulding material.
-This is because the density of the polymer will not only determine the weight of the moulded part, but also the weight of the end product.
-Often injected moulded parts are used in lightweight consumer products and weight can be a determining factor.
+Weight is the fourth and final consideration when choosing an injection moulding material.
+This is because the density of the polymer will determine not only the weight of the moulded part, but also the weight of the end product.
+Often injected moulded parts are used in lightweight consumer products, and weight can be a determining factor.

 What materials can be Injection Moulded?

-Below, we take a look at some of the more popular plastics that are commonly used in injection moulding.
+Below, we look at some of the more popular plastics commonly used in injection moulding.

 ABS - Acrylonitrile Butadiene Styrene

-ABS is a tough and impact-resistant plastic.
-Because of this it is widely used across a number of industries.
-With good resistance to acids and high dimensional stability, it is a good choice for handheld consumer devices, such as remote controls, phones, computers and cosmetic parts.
-ABS also offers low shrinkage qualities, another factor making it a popular choice for everyday products.
+ABS is tough and impact-resistant plastic.
+Because of this, it is widely used across several industries.
+It is suitable for handheld consumer devices with good resistance to acids and high dimensional stability, such as remote controls, phones, computers, and cosmetic parts.
+ABS also offers low shrinkage qualities, making it a popular choice for everyday products.

 When it comes to finishing quality, ABS products can occasionally have sink marks, which can be eradicated if the material is blended with PC.